-🗢 Big Ears
+Big Ears

+Whilst it is possible to make traditional Big Ears with the outer A lines, it is more effective to use the 'C3' technique.
 Folding in the wingtips increases the sink rate without radically changing the airspeed.
-This is useful for staying out of cloud or descending quickly through the lift band of the hill, for example when top landing.
+This is useful for staying out of cloud or descending quickly through the lift band of the hill, for example during the top landing approach.

-To pull big ears, keep hold of your brake handles and take the outermost A-line on each side, then pull out and down (preferably one at a time) until the wingtips fold under.
-The Outer A line is attached to the Baby A riser, making identification and use of the big ear system easier.
-The size of the big ears can be adjusted by pulling more line, or reaching higher up the line.
-For directional control while using the Big Ears, you should use weight shift.
-To reopen the ears, release both A lines at the same time.
-To help reinflation, brake gently one side at a time until tips regain pressure.
-Avoid deep symmetric applications of the brake as this could accidently induce parachutal or full stalls.
+To pull Big Ears, keep hold of your brake handles and take the outermost C-line on each side (CR3), then pull out and down until the wingtips peel backwards.
+Keep hold of the CR3 lines to maintain the ears, directional control while using the C3 ears should be with weight shift.
+To reopen the ears, release both CR3 lines at the same time, the tips will automatically return to normal.